defano/wyldcard/README.md

 #### Creating menus and menu items

 New menus are added to the menu bar using the `create` command and removed using the `delete` command.
 For example, `create menu "My Custom Menu"` or `if the menus contains "My Custom Menu" then delete menu "My Custom Menu"`.
-Note that when creating a new menu, it will be added to the end of the menu bar (furthest right position).
+When creating a new menu, it will be added to the end of the menu bar (furthest right position).

 You cannot create two menus that share the same name, nor can you delete a menu that does not exist.